IDQ Interview Questions and Answers

-When we issue the STOP command on the executing session task, the Integration Service stops reading data from source.
-It continues processing, writing and committing the data to targets.
+Ans: When we issue the STOP command on the executing session task, the Integration Service stops reading data from the source.
+It continues processing, writing, and committing the data to targets.
 If the Integration Service cannot finish processing and committing data, we can issue the abort command.

-In contrast ABORT command has a timeout period of 60 seconds.
+In contrast, the ABORT command has a timeout period of 60 seconds.
 If the Integration Service cannot finish processing and committing data within the timeout period, it kills the DTM process and terminates the session.

-When we install the informatica powercenter, the following components gets installed?
+56Q) When we install the Informatica PowerCenter, the following components get installed?